 The first XC40 customers will receive their cars in March, while deliveries of the T3-engined vehicle start in the summer.
 T3-engined XC40s are priced from £27,905.
 Performance, economy and emissions figures are yet to be released.

 Volvo announced that the engine is the basis for its XC40 plug-in hybrid, which will bear the company’s Twin Engine branding for the electrified version, due at the end of the year.
+(It has now been revealed at the Beijing motor show).

 The news coincides with Volvo’s confirmation that a full-electric version is coming.
 However, Volvo’s first EV will be a hatchback following the 40.2 concept of last year, meaning the XC40 EV will arrive some time afterwards as the marque’s second zero-emissions car.